rbishop/rbishop.github.io/_posts/2014-03-12-agile-is-dead-angry-developer.markdown

 While I have never met Dave Thomas, from reading his books (thanks Dave!) and writings I get the impression that he is a pretty nice guy.
 Unfortunately for you, I'm not.
-You see, I work incredibly hard at my craft if I could live in my parent's basement eating Totino's pizza rolls while making cool open source tools all day long none of this "Agile" stuff would matter to me.
+You see, I work incredibly hard at my craft, and if I could live in my parent's basement eating Totino's pizza rolls while making cool open source tools all day long, none of this "Agile" stuff would matter to me.
 But, alas, it does because I need money and "Agile" is what helps me put up with the disarray that the world of business people is.